Clockert/eksamen/README.md

 3. **Modular JavaScript**: Organizing JavaScript into component-based files with clear responsibilities made the codebase significantly more manageable as new features were added.

 4. **Ethical AI Implementation**: Designing the chatbot system taught me the importance of establishing clear boundaries for AI responses.
 The careful design of system prompts was crucial for ensuring accuracy and preventing potential misinformation.

+## 🤖 AI as a Development Tool

+Throughout this project, I explored the use of AI not just as a feature (the chatbot) but also as a development tool.
+This dual approach provided valuable insights into the current state of AI in web development:

+### My Experience Using AI During Development

+I began the project doing most of the coding myself but gradually incorporated AI assistance as the project's complexity grew.
+My approach evolved in these stages:

+1. **Initial Development**: Started with minimal AI help, building core structures and components independently
+2. **Growing Complexity**: As features multiplied, used AI for problem-solving discussions and code suggestions
+3. **Integration Challenges**: Sought AI guidance when connecting multiple systems (cart, nutrition API, OpenAI)
+4. **Final Refinement**: Required significant manual cleanup of AI-suggested code to ensure quality and consistency

+### Benefits Observed

+- **Accelerated Problem-Solving**: AI helped identify solutions to complex implementation challenges faster
+- **Learning Tool**: Exposed me to alternative approaches and patterns I might not have considered
+- **Documentation Assistance**: Improved code comments and documentation with more comprehensive explanations
+- **Reduced Development Time**: For some routine tasks, AI suggestions saved significant time

+### Limitations and Challenges

+- **Code Quality Issues**: AI sometimes produced code that looked functional but contained subtle bugs or inefficiencies
+- **Integration Problems**: Suggested code often didn't properly integrate with the existing codebase architecture
+- **Inconsistent Styling**: AI-generated code didn't always adhere to the project's established patterns and naming conventions
+- **Required Verification**: Every AI suggestion needed careful review and often substantial modification

+### Reflection on AI in Professional Development

+While this was an academic project, the experience reflects real-world considerations for using AI in professional development.
+I believe AI tools will become standard in professional environments, but with important caveats:

+- AI works best as a collaborative tool rather than a replacement for developer expertise
+- Critical review of AI-generated code is essential, not optional
+- Understanding fundamentals remains crucial to effectively evaluate and modify AI suggestions
+- Team standards for AI use will likely become an important part of development workflows

+This experience has prepared me to work in environments where AI assistance is available while maintaining the critical thinking skills needed to use such tools responsibly and effectively.

 ## 🔧 Troubleshooting